You may want to read:

 No one should strive to hold on to any sin—which unforgiveness is—no matter how justified or insecure they may feel at the moment.
 If you have experienced temptation like me, please know that unforgiveness is a form of anger that will take its revenge on you.
 It will ensnare (Galatians 6:1) you if you persist with a desire to punish those who have hurt you (Luke 23:34).

 The best thing for you to do is seek help from those who can walk you through the process of letting go of this method of self-punishment.
 No matter what has happened to you, a response like holding on to anger or unforgiveness will wear you down to a nub.
 It is as unwise as it is un-gospel.

 Enmeshed in unforgiveness is what happened to Biff and Mable.
-Their marriage was your typical looks okay on the outside, but the inside is full of loneliness and low-grade hostility toward each other–until the day all hell broke loose.
+Their marriage was your typical looks-okay-on-the-outside presentation.
+But the inside was full of loneliness and low-grade hostility toward each other . . . until the day all hell broke loose.
 That was the day the tables turned, and Mable became empowered by unforgiveness.

 God hates divorce, you know, she said sarcastically.